SUSTAINABILITY

 Environmental Investments and Expenditures1)

-1) Environmental investments and expenditures in 2022 include E&C division and exclude Defense division due to the business reorganization.
+1) Environmental investments and expenditures in 2022 include E&C Division data and exclude Defense Division data due to the business reorganization.

 Environmental Regulations1)

-Number of violations of environmental regulations2) Cases 0 0 1
+umber of violations of environmental regulations Cases 0 1 1

-1) The number of violations of environmental regulations and fines in 2023 are based on the business reports, which includes the Defense division, and the combined amount of fines excluding penalties is different from last year's official data.
+1) The number of violations of environmental regulations and fines in 2022 are based on the business reports, which includes the Defense Division.

 Safety and Health